School of Paris

-The School of Paris was not a single art movement or institution, but refers to the importance of Paris as a center of Western art in the early decades of the 20th century.
+The School of Paris was not a single art movement or institution, but refers to the importance of Paris as a centre of Western art in the early decades of the 20th century.
 Between 1900 and 1940 the city drew artists from all over the world and became a centre for artistic activity.
-School of Paris was used to describe this loose community, particularly of non-French artists, centered in the cafes, salons and shared workspaces and galleries of Montparnasse.
+The term School of Paris, coined by André Warnod, was used to describe this loose community, particularly of non-French artists, centered in the cafes, salons and shared workspaces and galleries of Montparnasse.

+Many artists of Jewish origin formed a prominent part of the School of Paris and later heavily influenced art in Israel with some immigrating to Israel.

-Before World War I the name was also applied to artists involved in the many collaborations and overlapping new art movements, between post-Impressionists and pointillism and Orphism, Fauvism and Cubism.
+Before World War I the name was also applied to artists involved in the many collaborations and overlapping new art movements, between Post-Impressionists and Pointillism and Orphism, Fauvism and Cubism.
 In that period the artistic ferment took place in Montmartre and the well-established art scene there.
-But Picasso moved away, the war scattered almost everyone, by the 1920s Montparnasse had become a center of the avant-garde.
+By the 1920s Montparnasse had become a centre of the avant-garde.
 After World War II the name was applied to another different group of abstract artists.